Skip to main content

 +

-A reverse consolidation is a new advance that pays down or off your existing MCAs and resets you to a single, lower daily payment.
+A reverse consolidation is a new advance sized to cover your existing MCA payments for a stretch while you repay it at a single, lower daily payment.
+Your original positions stay in force until they are collected in full, and the new advance’s cost is added to what you owe.
 It buys immediate breathing room without requiring the credit profile a term loan needs, but it costs more over time, so it is a bridge, not a cure.

 Will consolidating my MCAs hurt my credit?